Overall software market size and our market position are described.

 Major Gaming Machines Market (New Machine Sales)

 Pachislo Machine Growth Underpins Major Gaming Machines Market

 During the previous fiscal year (ended March 31, 2012), the major gaming machines market totaled 1,200.8 billion yen (up 2.3% from the previous year), surpassing the previous fiscal year on track toward recovery.
 Although the Pachinko machine market, which accounts for 60% of the market, continued to contract, Pachislo machine growth underpinned the major gaming machines market with two consecutive years of expansion beginning in the fiscal year ended March 31, 2010.

 This fiscal year (ended March 31, 2013), although sales continued to be brisk with the launch of hit Pachislo machines that sold over 100,000 units, conditions remained severe for Pachinko machines, which were unable to break out of their slump.
 Nevertheless, the major gaming machines market remained on a track overall due to an increase in Pachislo machines associated with the new opening or renovation of Pachislo parlors.

 In terms of the future outlook, although the introduction of popular Pachislo machines will continue, we anticipate another round of additional machine installations that may result in a rebound in the Pachinko machine market next fiscal year.
 This complementary relationship should continue in the market overall, which we expect will remain stable.

 Arcade Game Market Trends

-In the previous fiscal year, in line with the bottoming out of the amusement facilities market, the arcade games domestic product sales market surpassed the previous year for the first time in four years, growing to 161.6 billion yen (up 3.2% from the previous year).
+Next, in the previous fiscal year, in line with the bottoming out of the arcade facilities market, the arcade games domestic product sales market surpassed the previous year for the second year in a row, growing to 173.8 billion yen (up 7.5% from the previous year).